research-centre-rez/student-signpost/dockerized-script.md

 ## Dockerized script (draft)

-To simplify the script usage there is good practice to cut off the code (packed into docker image) and the data and model (if used).
-Therefore, for the image we define standardization of these.
+To simplify the script usage there is good practice to split code, data and models (if used).
+Therefore, for a docker image we define standardization of these.
+Code is packed inside the image (`COPY` in `Dockerfile`), models and data are mounted via `docker run -v`.
+Both, the data and the model should be mounted read-only (`:ro`).
+Mount extra folder for the outputs (read+write).

 Other issue is the run of the image as a root user.